chenchao666/chenchao666.github.io/_pages/contact_me.md

 ---

-This website is developed and maintained by **Chao Chen**, if you have any questions about the __papers, projects, or blogs__ please don't hestate to contact with me.
+This website is developed and maintained by **Chao Chen**, if you have any questions about the __papers, projects, or blogs__ please feel free to contact with me.
 * **Email:** chench@zju.edu.cn, zjuchaoc@gmail.com
 * **Tel:** +86-15268581240
 * **QQ:** 1208196372